Where in this World – An intercultural, intergenerational feltmaking and storytelling project.

 She enjoys working on inter-generational, inter-cultural and multidisciplinary art projects.
 Her projects working with Tallaght Community Arts include “If you were in my shoes” and the “Roma Sewing Project”.

 Gabriella is also on the artist panel of ReCreate and South Dublin Libraries.
 At her workshops and classes the emphasis is on learning manual, social and personal skills using creativity, innovation and experimentation with individual attention.
 In her community art projects she offers a wide variety of art and craft processes as tools to explore issues a group may experience.

 As former committee member and chairperson for Feltmakers Ireland McGrath has been very active in promoting feltmaking in Ireland.
 In 2011 she was the project manager of a book publication about feltmaking in Ireland titled Profiles in Felt.
 She has also curated national and international exhibitions at the National Botanic Gardens and in Farmleigh, Phoenix Park.
 In the last number of years she has been organising international cultural and craft exchange programmes, joint projects, craft camps and events.

 She has been delivering feltmaking courses and workshops at several venues in Ireland since 2011.
 Her 12-week feltmaking course has been running at People`s College in Dublin since 2015.

-Where in this World will run at the Civic Theatre from Friday 01 December 2017– 06 January 2018
+Where in this World will run at The Civic from Friday 01 December 2017– 06 January 2018

 This is a FREE event